ShriganeshShirodkar/Earthquake-Prediction/README.md

 </p>

 ### XGBOOST
 Since we want to maximize the score, xgboost has demonstrated successful for kaggle competitions.
-With n_estimators as 800, max_depth of 6 and objective function as gamma we were able to reach a mae of 1.314.
+We were able to reach a mae of 1.314.
 We can see below that the model is not overfitting to train data and is generalising well.

 <p align="center">
   <img src="Images/eqp4.png" width="450" title="Train Distibution">